agroimpacts/learner/README.md

 # `learner`
 This repository contains the machine learning component of the Mapping Africa active learning system.
 It is composed of two scripts, each of which is automatically run as an Elastic Map Reduce (EMR) step on an EMR cluster.
 This simply means that each script is run automatically after the cluster is done being created.
-Scripts used to create the cluster are contained within the terraform folder of the mapper repository (the terraform folder in this repo is a present for convinience and will eventually be removed).
+Scripts used to create the cluster are contained within the terraform folder of the [labeller](https://github.com/agroimpacts/labeller) repository.

 **Note: this readme is in need of an update**